jaeschrich/Spark/README.md

 ## What is Spark.js?

-Spark.js is a JavaScript Framework designed to make writing JavaScript on the client-side like writing a desktop application.
+Spark.js is a javascript framework that lets you develop applications in javascript like you weren't in a browser.
+No html, except a simple (really simple) template file where the javascript is injected.
+Then, you just code in javascript.
+That's it really.
+Not another AJAX framework.
+Just a way to write web apps in pure JavaScript.
+It does include AJAX abstraction however
+.
 With Spark.js, you can write HTML from JavaScript, so removing the middleman from your JavaScript and your HTML.

 ## Why use Spark.js?